imagej/imagej.github.io/_pages/plugins/spim-registration/on-cluster.md

     bsub -q short -n 1 -R span[hosts=1] -o "out.%J" -e "err.%J" ./timelapse.interactive

-In this case the output will go into out.<job_number> file in the working directory.
+In this case the output will go into `out.<job_number>` file in the working directory.

 Tips and tricks

--   The crucial parameter of timelapse registration is "reference\_timepoint=709".
+-   The crucial parameter of timelapse registration is `reference_timepoint=709`.
 It could be either a timepoint with low registration error or a timepoint in the middle of the time series.
--   It si important to specify the z\_resolution in timelapse.bsh ("specify\_calibration\_manually xy\_resolution=1.000 z\_resolution=3.934431791305542" ), otherwise the plugin will open every raw data file to read the metadata which can take quite long.
+-   It is important to specify the `z_resolution` in `timelapse.bsh` (`specify_calibration_manually xy_resolution=1.000 z_resolution=3.934431791305542`), otherwise the plugin will open every raw data file to read the metadata which can take quite long.
--   the xy\_resolution can be set to 1 since the plugin only uses the ratio between xy and z
+-   the `xy_resolution` can be set to 1 since the plugin only uses the ratio between xy and z
 -   For very long time-series where the sample potentially jumps in the field of view it may be necessary to register several segments of the series separately.

 ## Fusion